 Nonhuman Primate New Model Development Working Group

-The New Model Development Working Group within the NPRC Consortium was established to provide a forum for discussion and collaboration among NPRC in the discovery and characterization of nonhuman primate models of human disease.
-The group leverages large-scale sequence variant discovery analysis, combined with clinical, behavioral and pathological phenotype analysis to identify novel disease models.
-Collaborative studies within and between NPRCs enhance opportunities to characterize and to expand model populations for pre-clinical research needs.
-To date, the NPRCs have identified rhesus macaque models of neurodegenerative disease, vision loss, kidney dysfunction, cardiovascular disease, cancer, reproductive disorders and infectious disease susceptibility.
+The New Model Development Working Group within the NPRC Consortium was established to provide a forum for discussion and collaboration among NPRCs in the discovery and characterization of nonhuman primate genetic models of human disease.
+The group leverages large-scale genome sequence variant analysis, combined with clinical, behavioral and pathological phenotype analysis to identify novel disease models.
+Collaborative studies within and between NPRCs enhance opportunities to characterize and to expand model populations for pre- clinical research needs.

 For more information regarding rhesus macaque genetic disease models, please contact firstname.lastname@example.org.

 NHP Genetic Model Resources

 Macaque Genotype and Phenotype Database (https://mgap.ohsu.edu/) is an NIH -supported resource with genomic and phenotypic data generated from rhesus macaques located at the National Primate Research Centers.
 This new resource currently includes more than 50 million rhesus macaque variants, with an associated broad array of variant annotations including predicted effects on protein function, allele conservation across species, identity with reported human ClinVar variants, allele frequency and links to animal-specific genotype data.
 Predicted traits associated with the macaque variants are accessible through direct linkage to the Online Mendelian Inheritance in Man (https://omim.org/), an online catalog of human genes and inherited disorders.